buemura/spring-boot-rabbitmq/README.md

-# Webhooky
+# Spring Boot RabbitMQ

-A simple webhook project
+A simples order and payment processing API